virajrathod/2019-dataviscourse-homework/hw6/readme.md

 ![Table](figs/tooltip.png)

 #### Summary of the things you need for the bubblechart:
-* Circle plot with two states: together and separated by group.
+* Bubblechart with two states: together and separated by group.
 Transitions are animated.
 * Toggle or button that toggles the separation of the categories.
 * Size of circle encodes total use of N-gram.
 * Circles are colored by category